YOURLS/awesome/README.md

 - [Preview URL with QR Code And Thumbnail](https://github.com/prog-it/yourls-preview-url-with-qrcode-thumbnail) - Add the character '~' to a short URL to display a QR code and Thumbnail image before redirection
 - [Public "Prefix n' Shorten"](https://github.com/YOURLS/YOURLS/wiki/Plugin-=-Public-Prefix-'n'-Shorten) ⭐ - Redirect `http://sho.rt/http://someurl.com/` to a public interface instead of the admin area
 - [YOURLS Pseudonymize](https://github.com/ubicoo/yourls-pseudonymize) - This plugin "pseudonymizes" the IP addresses so that it is in line with the German privacy laws (the last 2 segments/bytes of a visitor's IP address are removed)
+- [PUNS](https://github.com/joshp23/YOURLS-PUNS) - A Plugin Update Notification System: provides a report-generating page and an API with optional email notifications.

 ### Q